alanwsmith/typing-rust.alanwsmith.com/src/functions/function-arguments.md

 ```

 The name that we put in the parenthesis defines
-a variable that we can use in the bode of the
+a variable that we can use in the body of the
 function.
 So, we can do this:

 ```rust,noplayground